wormhole-foundation/xdapp-book/src/technical/evm/xassetLayer.md

 # Configuring the interface

-- Same as instantiating any other EVM interface / Core Layer / NFT Layer,

 [Here]() is the interface for applications to interact with Wormhole's xAsset layer.
 //TODO link to file in github so doesn't become stale

 Instantiating the interface will depend on your development ecosystem and blockchain.
-The Wormhole Core Layer contract address is usually stored in your contract address.
+The Wormhole xAsset contract address is usually stored in your contract address.

 Below is an example line of code to instantiate the interface for mainnet Ethereum: